boostercloud/booster/CONTRIBUTING.md

 ### Reporting Bugs

-When you are creating a bug report, please include as many details as possible.
+Before creating a bug report, please search for similar issues to make sure that they're not already reported.
+If you don't find any, go ahead and create an issue including as many details as possible.
 Fill out the required template, the information requested helps us to resolve issues faster.

 Note: If you find a Closed issue that seems related to the issues that you're experiencing, make sure to reference it in the body of your new one by writing its number like this => #42 (Github will autolink it for you).